LiteFarmOrg/LiteFarm/README.md

 1. Check to see if you have Node.js installed.
 On a Mac use the command `node-v` in terminal.
 If it is installed, the version in use will be reported in the terminal.
 If not, install it from [node.js](https://nodejs.org/en/download/package-manager/).
 2. Check to see if you have pnpm installed.
 On a Mac use the command `pnpm -v`.
 If it is installed, the version will be reported.
 If you do not have it installed, run `npm install -g pnpm` in a terminal.
 3. Check to see if you have NVM installed.
 On a Mac use the command `nvm -v`.
 If you do not have NVM (Node Version Manager) installed, install it using these instructions: [NVM](https://www.loginradius.com/blog/engineering/run-multiple-nodejs-version-on-the-same-machine/)
 4. Clone the repository from Github to your computer.
-On a Mac, in a Terminal window use the command `gh repo clone LiteFarmOrg/LiteFarm`.
+On a Mac, in a Terminal window navigate to the directory you want to put the files in.
+Then use the command `git clone https://github.com/LiteFarmOrg/LiteFarm.git`.
 5. In a terminal, navigate to the root folder of the repo and run `npm install`.
 6. Navigate to the `packages/api` folder, and run `npm install`.
    If trying to run this command results in the error,